Issyanofsky/make/manual/l4repeatertotackle.md

 ![Repeater](pic/l4repeatertotackleex30.gif)

-2. we add an __if__ statment to the tool (Set variable module) that add to the "page_next" variable value acording (ifthe page exsist it will has to the query string else it will get "Stop" value).
+2. we add an __if__ statment to the tool (Set variable module) that add to the "page_next" variable value acording (if the page exsist it will has to the query string else it will get "Stop" value).

 ![if statement](pic/l4repeatertotackleex31.gif)